Hortivation/getting-started/datasource_owners/README.md

 sudo usermod -aG docker $USER
 ```

+**IMPORTANT**: Incoming HTTP and HTTPS ports need to be enabled on your server, because the Hortivation Hub
+works using a pull protocol when authorized users try to access your data.

 ## 1. Create your data source on the Hortivation Hub

 ## 1.1 The first step to serving your data on the Hortivation Hub is to login through the